wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 Output: 0, false

 ### Test value 18
-Input: 14 traded-in sets, collection with one wild card, one infantry card, one calvary card, and one infantry card
+Input: 14 traded-in sets, collection with one wild card, one infantry card, one calvary card, and one artillery card

 Output: 0, false